 Topic No. 327: Petition for Extension of Time to Complete Capital Improvements

-Under the just cause eviction provisions of the Rent Ordinance, a landlord may recover possession of a rental unit if the landlord seeks in good faith and without ulterior motive to temporarily remove the unit from housing use in order to carry out capital improvements or rehabilitation work, and the premises will be hazardous, unhealthy and/or uninhabitable while the work is in progress.
-The tenants will vacate the unit only for the minimum time required to do the work as stated in the notice, which shall not exceed three months, unless the time is extended by the Rent Board upon petition by the landlord.
+Under the just cause eviction provisions of the Rent Ordinance, a landlord may recover possession of a rental unit if the landlord seeks in good faith and without ulterior motive to temporarily remove the unit from housing use in order to carry out capital improvements or rehabilitation work, and the premises will be hazardous, unhealthy and/or uninhabitable while the work is in progress (see Topic No. 206 for more information).

-If, after the notice has been given or the work has commenced, it becomes apparent that the work will take longer than three months (or longer than the time approved by the Rent Board in a prior Petition for Extension of Time), the landlord must immediately file a Petition for Extension of Time along with a statement explaining why the work will take more time.
-A hearing will be scheduled to determine the reasonableness of the landlord's time estimate.
+If, after the notice has been given or the work has commenced, it becomes apparent that the work will take longer than three months (or longer than the time approved by the Rent Board in a prior Petition for Extension of Time), the landlord must immediately file a Petition for Extension of Time along with a statement explaining why the work will take more time than originally anticipated.

 The Rent Board will schedule a hearing on the landlord’s petition to determine whether the landlord has delayed in seeking the extension and the reasonableness of the landlord’s estimated time to complete the work.
 It is helpful if the contractor or other project manager appears as a witness at the hearing.
 The Rent Board may grant or deny an application for an extension of time, or may approve a shorter period of time, based upon the consideration of the facts of each case.